-The variable annual incentive compensation for Code Staff may be payable in upfront cash bonus, stock bonus award and a mix of deferred cash-based and equity awards and, at a minimum, is structured to satisfy the following requirements of the FCA Remuneration Code for dual-regulated firms (SYSC 19D), Principle 12 ('FCA Remuneration Structures'), and Rule 15 of the PRA Rulebook (Remuneration Part):
+The variable annual incentive compensation for Code Staff may be payable in upfront cash bonus, stock bonus awards and a mix of deferred cash-based and equity awards and, at a minimum, is structured to satisfy the following requirements of the FCA Remuneration Code for dual-regulated firms (SYSC 19D), Principle 12 ('FCA Remuneration Structures'), and Rule 15 of the PRA Rulebook (Remuneration Part):

-- Ratio between the fixed and the variable components of total compensation does not exceed 1:2 (see section 6) - A minimum of 40% to 60% of variable annual incentive compensation is deferred as follows: - As defined under the UK Senior Managers Regime: - PRA Senior Managers have a minimum of a 7-year deferral, with vesting starting in year 3 on a pro rata basis between years 3 and 7. - FCA Senior Managers have a minimum of a 5-year deferral, with vesting starting in year 1 on a pro rata basis. - Risk Managers (as defined in the PRA Policy Statement PRA PS12/15) have a minimum of a 5 year deferral, with vesting starting from year 1 on a pro rata basis. - All other Code Staff employees have a minimum of a 3-year deferral, with vesting starting from year 1 on a pro-rata basis. - 50% of deferred variable annual incentive compensation is awarded in equity, which may increase for MSI Group Code Staff who are also members of the Company's global senior management.
-The remainder of deferred variable annual incentive compensation is awarded in the form of deferred cash; - The remaining non-deferred variable annual incentive compensation is awarded 50% as a stock bonus award, with the remaining 50% as upfront cash bonus;
+- Ratio between the fixed and the variable components of total compensation does not exceed 1:2 (see section 6) - A minimum of 40% to 60% of variable annual incentive compensation is deferred as follows: - As defined under the UK Senior Managers Regime: - PRA Senior Managers have a minimum of a 7 year deferral, with vesting starting in year 3 on a pro rata basis between years 3 and 7. - FCA Senior Managers have a minimum of a 5 year deferral, with vesting starting in year 1 on a pro rata basis. - Risk Managers (as defined in the PRA Policy Statement PRA PS12/15) have a minimum of a 5 year deferral, with vesting starting from year 1 on a pro rata basis.

-- Deferred equity awards are subject to a 12 month (6 months for Risk Managers who are not considered members of senior management, or who are not Senior Managers) post-vest sales restriction period, and stock bonus awards for all Code Staff deliver after 12 months; and - Subject to local law, variable annual incentive compensation is subject to clawback for a period of up to 7 years from the date on which it is awarded, or in the case of Senior Managers who are the subject of an ongoing investigation, clawback can be extended to a period of up to 10 years.
+- All other Code Staff employees have a minimum of a 3 year deferral2, with vesting starting from year 1 on a pro-rata basis. - Deferred variable annual incentive compensation is generally awarded in equity3; - Non-deferred variable annual incentive compensation is awarded 50% as a stock bonus awards, with the remaining 50% as upfront cash bonus; - Deferred equity awards are subject to a 12 month (6 months for Risk Managers who are not considered members of senior management, or who are not Senior Managers) post-vest sales restriction period, and stock bonus awards for all Code Staff deliver after 12 months; and - Subject to local law, variable annual incentive compensation is subject to clawback for a period of up to 7 years from the date on which it is awarded, or in the case of Senior Managers who are the subject of an ongoing investigation, clawback can be extended to a period of up to 10 years.